Are Proactive Remediations run during Autopilot?

 4. Tracked

-I guess it’s pretty safe to say, there is a good chance that the proactive remediations will be executed during your Autopilot enrollment but just like with PowerShell scripts we need to beware of the fact that they aren’t tracked during the Enrollment Status Page Device Setup Phase
+I guess it’s pretty safe to say there is a good chance the proactive remediations will be executed during your Autopilot enrollment, but just like with PowerShell scripts, we need to beware that they aren’t tracked during the Enrollment Status Page Device Setup Phase.

-and….I guess if the ESP could tell you exactly what is happening in detail, I will be out of a job
+and….I guess if the ESP could tell you exactly what is happening in detail, I would be out of a job.

 Conclusion

-Proactive remediations will be executed during Autopilot but with a delay of 5 minutes.
-If you like to have as less as possible apps in your ESP blocking apps, there is a chance they aren’t executed
+Proactive remediations will be executed during Autopilot but with a 5-minute delay.
+If you like to have as few apps as possible in your ESP blocking apps, there is a chance they aren’t executed.

 1. Great article!
 I always warn– be careful what is put into the proactive remediation scripts… don’t launch anything that might directly conflict with your app installs.
 For example, I have a script that detects the presence of Dell Optimizer and if present, it uninstalls it.
 However, that was running during OOBE when other installs were happening, and it caused a big issue (obviously).